Antheraea polyphemus: Response to threats

 The Polyphemus moth uses defense mechanisms to protect itself from predators.
 One of its most distinctive mechanisms is a distraction display that serves to confuse, or simply distract, predators.
 This involves the large eyespots on its hindwings, which give the moth its name (from the cyclops Polyphemus in Greek mythology).
 Eyespots are also startle patterns, a subform of distraction patterns, used for camouflage via deceptive and blending coloration.

 Most startle patterns are brightly colored areas on the outer body of already camouflaged animals.
 (Another example of the use of startle patterns is the gray treefrog, with its bright-yellow leggings.
 When it leaps, a flash of bright yellow appears on its hind legs, usually startling the predator away from its prey.)
 Distraction patterns are believed to be a form of mimicry, meant to misdirect predators by markings on the moths' wings.
 The pattern on the hindwings of the Polyphemus moth resembles that on the head of the great horned owl (Bubo virginianus).
-This defense mechanism often results in wing damage to the moth, which does not affect the insects flight.
+This defense mechanism often results in wing damage to the moth, which does not affect the insect's flight.

+Polyphemus caterpillars produce clicking sounds from their serrated mandibles when they are gently prodded.
+The caterpillars click between 50 and 55 times, and it lasts for over a minute when being attacked by a predator.
+Following this defensive response, the caterpillar will regurgitate to deflect against birds and mammals.
+This fluid is thought to make the attacker's mouth stick or may contain chemical compounds that make the caterpillar unappetizing.
+After regurgitation, caterpillars drink these fluids again in preparation for another attack.